 - Breech position.
-Normally, a baby should be positioned head first near the end of a pregnancy.
+Normally, a baby should be positioned head down near the end of pregnancy.
 A breech position is when your baby is feet first.
 This can make delivery a higher risk.
 This may lead to the need to deliver the baby by C-section.
 Your doctor can check the baby’s position with a physical exam and with an ultrasound test.

 Questions to ask your doctor